xxradar/kubefed/README.md

 # Kubefed quickstart
-This quickstarts will setup 3 K8S clusters.
+This quickstart will setup 3 K8S clusters.
 I used managed K8S clusters on Digitaloceans (latest version)

 ### Verify access to all 3 clusters